-Each year, the APA holds this industry event in conjunction with BookExpo America (BEA).
 The APAC committee plans the educational tracks of this premier event for audio professionals with focuses on business and performance.
-Planning committee members help line-up speakers, craft programming focus, write copy for the conference, and assist in helping the day run smoothly.
-Phone meetings are held throughout the fall and spring with the association events team to build a strong and worthwhile day with plenty of networking opportunities for all.
-APAC also includes a presentation of Excellence Audie Awards in the areas of Marketing, Design, and Production.
+Planning committee members help line up speakers, craft programming focus, write copy for the conference brochure, and assist in helping the day run smoothly.
+Meetings are held regularly with the association events team to build a strong and worthwhile event with plenty of networking opportunities for all.

 Business Track Co-Chairs: